 All under one roof

-Bringing all rehabilitation services together under one roof will save Canberrans from having to travel to various locations across the ACT.
-It provides the opportunity to streamline appointments.
+Bringing all rehabilitation services together under one roof will save Canberrans from having to travel to various locations across the ACT for treatment and follow-up appointments.

-It also brings ACT Health’s experienced rehabilitation staff together, improving collaboration within multidisciplinary teams and resulting in better outcomes for patients.
+It also brings ACT Health’s experienced rehabilitation staff together, improving collaboration within multidisciplinary teams and resulting in better outcomes for people.